-Sharni works in schools and in private practice with children focusing on themes such as friendship, empathy, resilience, body image, bullying and other themes that can improve their level of wellbeing whilst at school.
-Developing life skills using the psychodramatic/sociodramatic process encourages children to communicate and collaborate with one another, using their creativity and spontaneity.
-The result is greater confidence, compassion and cohesiveness as they come up in themselves to solve the problems they face in their learning environment together.
+Sharni works in schools and in private practice with children focusing on themes such as friendship, empathy, resilience, body image, bullying, helping develop tools and communication skills to improve their level of wellbeing whilst at school and in their daily life.

 I work with you in a way that allows you to be in your body, in the moment and out of your head.
 It is refreshing, energising and life changing.
 You will reconnect with your thoughts, feelings and behaviours in a way that is eye opening and empowering, all with the support of a group environment.

 A musical with emotional literacy as the star of the show!

 As co-founder of Musical Sprouts, a professional theatre company for children aged 2-9, I wanted to draw on my expertise in children’s development to create a resource that engages the arts as a communication tool.
 My business partner Bridget a'Beckett, is an incredible composer and writer, and together with our performing backgrounds we have created this resource for schools to support teachers with already full workloads due to the many adjustments they have had to make.